anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter03.md

 browser, login as admin/admin and click on "Build with Parameters" (keep the default values).

-If the System under test (SUT) is CNTT compliant, a link to the full archive containing all test results and artifacts will be printed in functest-kubernetes-v1.21-zip's console.
+If the System under test (SUT) is Anuket compliant, a link to the full archive containing all test results and artifacts will be printed in functest-kubernetes-v1.21-zip's console.
 Be free to download it and then to send it to any reviewer committee.